ajsetubal/gettingDataProj1/README.md

 Pre-conditions:
 =============
 To use this script, the UCI HAR Dataset file should be downloaded and unzipped in the local filesystem.
-Using of local files was intended to improve script reliability facing web connection failures.
+The script default input directory assumes the root data directory "/UCI HAR Dataset" has been placed in the current directory.
+Using of local files instead of URL was intended to avoid web connection failures.
  (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Behaviour: